Men’s basketball’s six-game winning streak incinerated by UAB

 On Thursday night, Wichita State men’s basketball’s six-game winning streak came to an end.

-The Shockers did not help themselves by committing 16 turnovers and the Blazers scored 24 points off them.
+The Shockers did not help themselves by committing 17 turnovers, leading to 26 points for the Blazers off giveaways.

 Wichita State’s record dropped to 17-11 overall and 7-8 in the American Athletic Conference.
 UAB’s record rose to 19-9 overall and 12-3 in AAC play.